 Prevention: Avoid exposure to people known to who have active Tuberculosis and only consume pasteurized milk products.
 Travellers at higher risk should have a pre-departure tuberculin skin test (TST) and be re-tested upon their return home.
 Those at increased risk should also consult their healthcare provider to determine if the Bacillus Calmette-Guérin (BCG) vaccine is recommended.

-The infection is typically characterized by extreme swelling of limbs or genitals.
+Symptoms: The infection is typically characterized by extreme swelling of limbs or genitals.
 The majority of cases are asymptomatic (persons do not exhibit symptoms) although the worms can damage kidneys and lymph nodes over a long period of time without a person showing external symptoms.
 A severe infection, which may not show up for years, causes swelling in the genitals, breasts, arms and legs and may progress to lung disease.
 Treatment includes taking the anthelmintic drugs diethylcarbamazine (DEC) and albendazole.

 Prevention: Travellers should take precautions against mosquito bites by wearing light coloured clothing, using DEET-containing repellent on exposed skin, applying a permethrin spray (or solution) to clothing and gear, and sleeping under a permethrin-treated bed net.
 There is no preventive medication or vaccine against Lymphatic Filariasis.